crossplane/crossplane/design/one-pager-stacks-versioning.md

 Creation dates will be tracked in the release channel versions for auditing purposes and will be iso-8601 format.
  This is the same format as kubernetes and is a well established standard.
-We will also include a sha id of the underlying stack container, which is immutable.
+We will also include a sha id of the underlying stack container, which is immutable, and will be used by the installer to fetch the exact artifact referenced in the release channel.

 The stack install CRD will get a new optional field for channel in the spec, that will include the url to the channel.

-There will be two static lists for channel information, namely the latest available in a channel, as well as the list of all available versions for the stack installer to manage more complicated install scenarios based on upgrade policies that will be defined in the future.
+There will be two lists for channel information, namely the latest available in a channel, as well as the list of all available versions for the stack installer to manage more complicated install scenarios based on upgrade policies that will be further defined in the future.

 ### Considerations